 You’ll need to start making that bread on Tuesday morning.
 Each step of the actual bread making process is very easy.
 But time must be allotted for allowing gluten strands to form through kneading, and then allowing those gluten strands to relax through those the specified resting times.

-The Basic Outline of the Process:
+The Basic Outline of the Sourdough Bread Recipe:

 Here’s the basic outline, with some time constraints, to help you get a ballpark picture of what this process looks like when broken down, time-wise: